Scott Hall: Debut and various feuds (1992–1993)

-After weeks of introductory vignettes, Razor Ramon made his ring debut on the August 8, 1992, episode of Superstars, defeating local jobber Paul Van Dale (Carmella's father) with his finishing move, The Razor's Edge (previously called "The Diamond Death Drop" in WCW).
+After weeks of introductory vignettes, Razor Ramon made his in-ring debut on the August 8, 1992, episode of Superstars, defeating local jobber Paul Van Dale (the father of future WWE wrestler Carmella) with his finishing move, The Razor's Edge (previously called "The Diamond Death Drop" in WCW).
 Early on, Ramon wore large gold chain necklaces to the ring.
 While handing them to an attendant at ringside he would threaten "Something happens to this, something gonna happen to you", and then flick his toothpick at the hapless attendant.

 Razor's first major angle began on the September 14 episode of Prime Time Wrestling, when he interfered in a WWF Championship match between champion Randy Savage and Ric Flair, attacking Savage on the floor and enabling Flair to win the title.
 As a result, Razor and Savage started a feud, which later involved The Ultimate Warrior, after Warrior saved Savage from a post-match beating by Razor.
 Razor and Flair were scheduled to face The Ultimate Maniacs (Savage and Warrior) at Survivor Series.
 Warrior was fired from the WWF prior to the event and replaced by Flair's "executive consultant", Mr. Perfect.
 Razor and Flair lost to Savage and Perfect via disqualification, for constantly double-teaming them.

 WWF Champion Bret Hart was scheduled to defend his title against The Ultimate Warrior at the Royal Rumble, but Razor Ramon replaced Warrior after the latter left the company.
 During the feud, Razor verbally disrespected Hart and the Hart wrestling family.
 Razor lost to Hart at the Royal Rumble, submitting to the Sharpshooter.
 Razor made his WrestleMania debut at WrestleMania IX, pinning former WWF Champion Bob Backlund with a roll-up.

 On the May 17 episode of Monday Night Raw he suffered an upset loss to jobber "The Kid" (who consequently became known as "The 1–2–3 Kid"), beginning a feud between the two.
 It carried into the King of the Ring tournament and triggered a slow fan favorite turn for Razor, as he gained respect for The 1–2–3 Kid and support from the crowd.
 Ted DiBiase showed no respect for Razor, making fun of him for losing to such a small jobber.
 Ramon helped The 1–2–3 Kid defeat DiBiase, solidifying his face turn.
 The feud culminated at SummerSlam, where Ramon defeated DiBiase in DiBiase's final WWF match.